deployKF/website/content/guides/local-quickstart.md

 ??? question_secondary "Why does deployKF use Argo CD?"

-    ML Platforms are made up of many interconnected dependencies, and it can be difficult to manage the state of all these components manually.
+    We use [Argo CD](https://argo-cd.readthedocs.io/) to manage the state of the platform.

-    This is where GitOps comes in, it allows us to define the desired state of all the components in a single place, and then use a tool to reconcile the actual state of our cluster to match the defined state.
+    ArgoCD gives us a pre-built system to determine the sync-state of the apps we deploy (if resources need to be updated), and also makes cleaning up old resources much easier.

-    [__Argo CD__](https://argo-cd.readthedocs.io/) is a great tool for this job given its [__widespread adoption__](https://github.com/argoproj/argo-cd/blob/master/USERS.md), and __well designed interface__ for visualizing and managing the current state of your cluster.
+    Argo CD is a great tool for this job given its [__widespread adoption__](https://github.com/argoproj/argo-cd/blob/master/USERS.md), and __well designed interface__ for visualizing and managing the current state of your cluster.

-    In the future, we plan to support other Kubernetes GitOps tools (like [Flux CD](https://fluxcd.io/)), but we have initially chosen to use Argo CD due to its overwhelming popularity.
+    In the future, we plan to support other Kubernetes GitOps tools (like [Flux CD](https://fluxcd.io/)), or even build a deployKF-specific solution, but we have initially chosen to use Argo CD due to its overwhelming popularity.

 ??? info "Argo CD vs Argo Workflows"